The best NC500 winter campsites

 With views over the loch and Shieldaig Island, family run Shieldaig Camping and Cabins is a little gem.
 This newly developed site, with purpose built (and heated!) facilities, is a 5 minute walk away from a historic fishing village.
 It’s a relaxed site with few rules and regulations, the main one being that the site is quiet after 10pm.
 You can spot sea eagles, otters, seals and dolphins from this waterside location.

-If you want to camp here you’ll need to be quick as camping closes on the 8th November!
-However, their two luxury glamping cabins, with views over the Atlantic, are open all year round.
+Camping closes in November, but their two luxury glamping cabins, with views over the Atlantic, are open all year round.
 You can book online via their website.

 The next stretch of the NC500 is worth taking your time to enjoy.
 As you pass through Dundonnell, Braemore and Ullapool you’ll find plenty of spots you’ll want to linger in.
 If you are after seclusion and views and have the time, take a detour off the main NC500 route at Drumrunie and head to Port a Bhaigh Campsite.
 It’s a stunning drive, the road twists and turns and skirts the shoreline of Lochs Lurgainn and Osgaig.
 Take it easy though, this is a single track road with passing places.

 The campsite sits in the grounds of the former family croft of the owners, land passed down through generations.
 Nestled by the shoreline, the site overlooks the Summer Isles.
 In summer you can launch kayaks or small boats from its little port.
 Facilities are good, with laundry, toilet and showers.
 There is even a shop, bar and restaurant on site.
 Dogs are welcome at no extra charge.
 Hardstandings are available with or without an electric hook up.
-The site and shop are open all year round, but operate reduced hours (9-5) in the winter period.
+The site, shop and bar/restaurant, Am Fuaran Bar, are open all year round.

-Leaving Port a Bhaigh you can either head back to the main NC500 route to continue north or take the coastal road to reach Sango Sands Oasis right in the North West corner.
+A little further on on the main NC500 route, take the coastal road to reach Sango Sands Oasis right in the North West corner.
 From here it’s a three hour drive to the unofficial halfway point of the NC500.

 This cliff top site overlooks the stunning white sand beach below.
 It’s worth a visit as there are stunning sea views and a chance of glimpsing whales, seals and bottlenose dolphins.
 In the winter, this is also a perfect spot to try for a sighting of the Northern Lights.